danmoser/pyhdust/docs/index.rst

     tabulate
     triangle

-It should be independent of plataform (Linux, Mac, Windows) and compatible with any version of Python (superior to 2.7).
+pyHdust should be independent of plataform (Linux, Mac, Windows) and compatible with any version of Python (superior to 2.7).

 How to install/uninstall